cu-mkp/fieldnotes-restructuring/README.md

 # fieldnotes
 Various tasks and records regarding the Making and Knowing Project's fieldnotes produced as part of Project courses and activities of hands-on skillbuilding and historical reconstructions.

+Works in tandem with https://github.com/cu-mkp/fieldnotes-content where html content pages for M&amp;K fieldnotes are housed

 The Project strives to create an openly-accessible and long-term sustainable online versions of these fieldnotes at http://fieldnotes.makingandknowing.org/.

 **NOTE:** the current landing page is an incomplete index.